 Someone hired a helper; but just before she reported to work, he heard some bad reviews about her from a former employer.
 When the girl came to work, instead of writing her off, the man said, “Nellie, I spoke the other day to a woman you used to work for.
 She said you were honest and reliable, a good cook and good at caring for the children.
 But she also said you were sloppy and never kept the house clean.
 Now, I think she was lying.
 You dress neatly, anybody can see that.
 And I’ll bet you keep the house just as neat as your person.
 You and I are going to get along fine.”
 And they did – because he had given Nellie a good reputation and an ideal image to live up to.

-These are just some of the snippets and stories from the book – Buy a copy of How To Win Friends and Influence People online now, download our FREE How to Win Friends and Influence People book summary here or read more on common conversation mistakes here.
+These are just some of the snippets and stories from the book – Buy a copy of the book, download our FREE How to Win Friends and Influence People summary or read more on common conversation mistakes here.